College Applications from a Rural School

 Make sure that you:

-• Set Expectations: Have a respectful conversation with your counselor about your aspirations, the colleges you’re targeting, and what you expect from them in terms of support.
+- Set Expectations: Have a respectful conversation with your counselor about your aspirations, the colleges you’re targeting, and what you need from them in terms of support.
 Clear expectations can lead to more focused and effective guidance.

-Even with your guidance counselor’s support, it still might be beneficial to seek additional support.
+Even with your guidance counselor’s support, students applying to college from a rural school still might benefit from additional support.
 Consider consulting with outside advisors, like those at Marks Education, who can offer dedicated assistance in planning your communication, helping you understand all aspects of the application process, choosing the right strategy for you, and understanding the nuances of the application process.

 If all of that fails, check the internet!
 There are so many blogs out there which can help you apply to college, write fantastic “Why Us?” essays, jumpstart your college essay, or learn some quirky tips to help your application stand out.
 Don’t forget that there are also Youtube videos, podcasts, and books out there if you’re still hungry for more ways to maximize your chances at elite colleges from rural schools.